khodge04/Denver-Energy-Grid-Weather-Analysis/README.md

 This project analyzes how the February 2021 Arctic cold outbreak impacted energy grid operations in Denver, Colorado.

-A Fortran 90 program was developed to read upper-air sounding data and evaluate weather conditions that could increase energy demand and create operational risks for the power grid.
+This fortran 90 program was developed to read upper air sounding data and evaluate weather conditions that could increase energy demand and create operational risks for the power grid.

 ## Case Study